AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

     denoted by a name that is not in the Moved state, and whose root object is not in the Moved state and is not declared at a statically deeper accessibility level than that of the target object.
-    [TBD: Confirm that we really want "not in the Moved state", as opposed to "in the Observed state" in this rule.]

 .. _tu-access_types-09:

-At the point of a read of an object, or of passing an object as a an actual parameter of mode *in* or *in out*, or of a call where the object is a global input of the callee, the object shall not be in the Moved or Borrowed state.
+At the point of a read of an object, or of passing an object as an actual parameter of mode **in** or **in out**, or of a call where the object is a global input of the callee, the object shall not be in the Moved or Borrowed state.